top of page

 by Iain Denholm

 For many years, Mel & Kim were as remembered for the heartbreaking way that their story played out as they were for their chart-topping singles.
 But the passing of time has seen this be slowly eclipsed by the irrepressible energy which sits at the heart of those (now) classic songs, and which was so fundamental to the girls’ mega-watt success.
-Since Mel passed away in January 1990, Kim has remained a strong and active presence within the music industry - as a solo artist, a songwriter, and in later years, as an advocate and mentor for other musicians – whilst the success she achieved with her sister continues to be recognised and celebrated today.
+Since Mel passed away in January 1990, Kim has remained a strong and active presence within the music industry - as a solo artist, a songwriter, and in later years, as an advocate and mentor to other musicians – whilst the success she achieved with her sister continues to be recognised and celebrated today.

 Throughout the trials and challenges that the girls endured together as Mel battled cancer, they had both remained resolute that she would beat her illness.
 The duo had achieved an astonishing level of success and Mel was determined to get “back out there” with Kim, and perform again.
 Many hours had been spent excitedly planning the details of their comeback; everything from how they would sound to how they and their music would be visually presented was discussed, and they had created the songs that they believed heralded a brighter future for them both.
 A future that was a million miles away from the realities they were facing together.
 Mel never got to fulfil those plans, so Kim made it her self-confessed “mission” to ensure that the songs they had been writing together would be heard - just as her sister would have wanted.
 “This is for Mel”, Kim shared.
 “These songs were our babies.
 We spent a lot of time writing them, so it was important that I had control.
 I knew exactly how we wanted things to be.
 I wanted to show people what Mel and myself had been doing for two and a half years [and how] we changed something negative into a positive”.